Implement Versions and plans in Pigment

 2. Populate the Dimension with Version Items

-Add one Item per planning cycle in your Version Dimension to represent each version used (e.g. “Budget 2024”, “Reforecast Q1 2025”).
+Add one Item per planning cycle in your Version Dimension to represent each version used (such as “Budget 2024”, “Reforecast Q1 2025”).
 We recommend including either the creation year or the version window span in the name.
 Both naming approaches are valid and can be automated with formulas in your Version Dimension properties—the most important thing is to remain consistent and user-friendly.

 ℹ️ Note